Frequently asked questions

 How do I clean the hearing aids?

 You should look at the earmold every day to see if it needs to be cleaned.
 The basic steps include removing the earmold from the hearing aid and clearing and drying the earmold before reattaching to the hearing aid.
 It should be removed from the hearing aid and thoroughly cleaned every week or every two weeks.
 On a daily basis, the hearing aid and earmold should be wiped down.
-It is important not to get the hearing aid part wet because it may damage the hearing aid.
+It is important not to get the hear 256B ing aid part wet because it may damage the hearing aid.

 How do I get funding for hearing aids?